 - More information

 Marbella embodies culture, entertainment and glamour; it is one of the most exclusive cities in the Mediterranean and the pride of the Costa del Sol.
-Twenty kilometres of coastline, four marinas, sixteen golf courses and a privileged climate, make it a destination beyond compare.
+Twenty eight kilometres of coastline, four marinas, fourteen golf courses and a privileged climate, make it a destination beyond compare.
 Perhaps that is why Julio Iglesias, Sean Connery, Antonio Banderas, Eva Longoria and Naomi Campbell (just a handful of the many famous faces that are seen here) do not think twice when choosing Marbella as their holiday destination.

 Visiting Marbella is a unique experience.
 From shopping in its luxurious boutiques to dining in its distinguished restaurants, having fun in its beach clubs, and doing any kind of sport, the possibilities are endless.
 If relaxation is your priority, the city has many health and beauty centres, as well as a wide and exclusive range of hotels in its three main centres: Marbella, San Pedro de Alcantara, and Nueva Andalucía-Puerto Banus.

 The Plaza de los Naranjos: located in the heart of the old town and belonging to the end of the 15th century, it is one of the first Christian designs created after the Reconquest.
 It was built in accordance with the existing tradition in Spanish cities, but without arcades.
 Here, you can find the Casa del Corregidor, the Town Hall, and the Hermitage of Santiago.